Gibson Steps, Great Ocean Road, Victoria © Visit Victoria

 Start dreaming of your next Australian holiday with these stunning natural wonders.

-In Australia, you’ll find some of the most unique landscapes and incredible natural wonders in the world.
+In Australia, you’ll find an incredible bounty of jaw-dropping natural wonders.
 From peculiar rock formations, bubble-gum pink lakes, idyllic waterfalls and crystal-clear ocean vistas, here are some impressive Australian natural wonders to add to your Pinterest travel board and get you dreaming of your next great adventure.

 The Great Barrier Reef

 The Great Barrier Reef is the world’s largest coral reef system and home to the most amazing diverse marine life.
 Above the water, the reef is neighboured by picturesque tropical islands and some of the world’s most beautiful sun-soaked beaches.